Stimulus update: Lawmakers close to deal that includes $600 checks, $300 in weekly jobless aid

 President-elect Joe Biden is eager for an aid package to prop up the economy and deliver direct aid to the jobless and hungry, even though the package falls short of what Democrats want.
 He called the emerging version "an important down payment" and promised more help next year.

-Republicans, too, are anxious to approve some aid before going home for the year.

-"We're still close and we're gonna get there," Senate Majority Leader Mitch McConnell of Kentucky told reporters Wednesday evening as he left the Capitol.
-And during a Senate GOP lunchtime call a day earlier, party leaders stressed the importance of reaching an agreement before the upcoming Georgia Senate runoff election.
+"We made some progress this morning," said House Speaker Nancy Pelosi, D-Calif., as she entered the Capitol on Thursday.

-The details were still being worked out, but lawmakers in both parties said leaders had agreed on a top-line total of about $900 billion, with direct payments of perhaps $600 to most Americans and a $300-per-week bonus federal unemployment benefit to partially replace a $600-per-week benefit that expired this summer.
-It also includes the renewal of extra weeks of state unemployment benefits for the long-term jobless.
-More than $300 billion in subsidies for business, including a second round of "paycheck protection" payments to especially hard-hit businesses, are locked in, as is $25 billion to help struggling renters with their payments and provide food aid and farm subsidies, and a $10 billion bailout for the Postal Service.
+The details were still being worked out, but more than $300 billion in subsidies for business, including a second round of "paycheck protection" payments to especially hard-hit businesses, are locked in, as is $25 billion to help struggling renters with their payments, a temporary 15% or so increase in food stamp benefits, additional farm subsidies, and a $10 billion bailout for the Postal Service.

-Democrats acknowledged that the removal of a $160 billion-or-so aid package for state and local governments whose budgets have been thrown out of balance by the pandemic was a bitter loss.

-"It's heartbreaking for us," said Sen. Dick Durbin of Illinois, whose state has big fiscal problems.
+Some Democrats also mourned the exclusion of a $500 million aid package to help states run their elections.
+The money was seen as urgent this summer to help jurisdictions more safely administer their elections in the middle of the pandemic.
+But with the election over, momentum for the money has gone away.

 The emerging package was serving as a magnet for adding on other items, and the two sides continued to swap offers.
-It was apparent that another temporary spending bill would be needed to prevent a government shutdown at midnight on Friday.
-That was likely to easily pass.
+It was apparent that another temporary spending bill would be needed to prevent a government shutdown.
+That was likely to easily pass, though possibly not until the last minute.

+"If we need to further extend the Friday funding deadline before final legislation can pass in both chambers, I hope we'll extend it for a very, very short window of time," McConnell said.

-House lawmakers returned to Washington on Wednesday in hopes of a vote soon on the broader package, which would combine the COVID-19 relief with a $1.4 trillion governmentwide funding bill and a host of other remaining congressional business, including extending expiring tax breaks and passing other unfinished legislation.
+House leaders are hoping to vote by Friday on the massive package, which would combine the COVID-19 relief with a $1.4 trillion government-wide funding bill and a host of other remaining congressional business, including extending expiring tax breaks and passing other unfinished legislation.

-Negotiations intensified on Tuesday after months of futility.
-Before the election, with Democrats riding high in the polls, House Speaker Nancy Pelosi took a hard line for more aid.
-Now, McConnell is playing a strong hand after a better-than-expected performance in the elections limited GOP losses in Senate races.

 The frightening, record surge in COVID caseloads and deaths, combined with troubling economic indicators, however, is mandating an agreement, though the emerging package contains less economic stimulus than the March aid bill.